Skip to content

 TODAY IN KENTUCKY HISTORY

 On June 17, 1781, locals constituted Severn’s Valley Baptist Church with 17 members in Hardin County.
-This church is the oldest Baptist congregation to exist continuously west of the Allegany mountains.
+This church is the oldest Baptist congregation to exist continuously west of the Allegany Mountains.

-Localtonians wish a Happy Anniversary to Martin van Buren Bates and Anna Haining Swan, who wed in 1871.
-The ceremony occurred at St. Martin-in-the-Fields in London, drawing thousands of people hoping to attend the wedding.
-Their notoriety caused Queen Victoria to give them two extra-large diamond-studded gold watches as a wedding gift.
-The “The Kentucky Giant” was 7’ 9” tall (some accounts add two more inches) and the bride 7’ 5 1/2” tall.
+Localtonians wish a Happy Anniversary to Martin van Buren Bates and Anna Haining Swan, who wed in 1871 in London, UK, drawing thousands of people hoping to attend or catch a glimpse.
+Queen Victoria gifted them two extra-large diamond-studded gold watches as a wedding gift.
+The “Kentucky Giant” was 7′ 9″ tall (some accounts add two more inches), and the bride was 7′ 5 1/2″ tall.

 June 17, 1883, Town Marshal George Freeman, Versailles Police Department, died by a gunshot by two brothers who held a grudge against him.
 They alleged that the marshal killed their brother a year earlier.